Craig Halkett

-Craig Peter Halkett (born 29 May 1995) is a Scottish footballer who plays as defender for club Heart of Midlothian.
+Craig Peter Halkett (born 29 May 1995) is a Scottish footballer who plays as defender for and captains club Heart of Midlothian.

 Initially a striker in his youth, Halkett joined Rangers at age fourteen before being moved to defensive roles and being loaned out to Scottish League Two clubs Clyde and Berwick Rangers.
 After being released by Rangers, Halkett spent several years at Livingston, making over 100 appearances, before signing a contract with Heart of Midlothian in 2019.

 Club career

 Rangers

 Raised in Kirkintilloch and a boyhood Rangers fan, Halkett joined the club as a youngster.
 Initially playing as a striker, he was moved into more defensive roles by youth coach Alan Kernaghan.
 After winning the Scottish Youth Cup in 2014, he was loaned out twice, to Clyde and Berwick Rangers, both playing in the fourth tier.

 Livingston

 In January 2016, Halkett was informed by Rangers that there was no immediate prospect of him progressing to the first team and he left the Ibrox club without having made a senior appearance, joining then Scottish Championship side Livingston.
 He scored his first professional goal against Rangers in a 1–0 win for Livingston on 26 April 2016.

 The Lions were relegated from the Championship at the end of his first campaign in a play-off, but Halkett became an increasingly important player for the West Lothian side, helping them to immediately return from League One in 2016–17, followed by a second consecutive promotion to the Scottish Premiership after finishing runners-up in the regular season, once more via the play-offs.

 Halkett was made club captain, and was an important part of Livingston's 2018–19 season, with the team's defence gaining much praise with the relatively few number of goals conceded compared to similarly-placed teams in the league.